 STEVE NASH- Scrum half from mid-70s to mid-80s

 It’s just so good to know that the club is doing so well, once again, and that the players are really giving it a good go this season.
 It’s about time that the club started getting the recognition it deserves for all its endeavours, and I’m glad it is starting to happen.

 I have happy memories of my days there.
 The Friday night match a the The Willows was the best night out you could have, in those days.
 Back in April of this year, I came back to celebrate my seventieth birthday, alongside some of my former teammates, which shows just how much the club still means to me.
 I wish them good luck both for Saturday and for the future, thereafter.

 JOHN TAYLOR – Half back in late 60s and early 70s

 Salford, for me, have always been the best, and you would not believe how pleased I am for the club, the players, supporters and sponsors.
 I am also delighted to have learned recently that I have been awarded one of the Heritage places, and that it has come along at such a high spot in the recent history of the club.

 I would also like to bring to everyone’s memory the names of Chris Hesketh, Colin Dixon, and my older brother, Mark, all of whom are no longer with us, but who would have been delighted by, and loved, what is happening at Salford, now.

 I am convinced that we are going to win this weekend, I really am, because St Helens were so outstanding, in the first semi-final, against Wigan, and it would be most difficult for them to be able to reproduce that sort of performance again, so soon afterwards.
 I will certainly be watching the game on Saturday and willing Salford on to victory.

-Salford Red Devils supporters can to purchase tickets for the showpiece event online, in person from the AJ Bell Stadium Ticket Office, or over the phone on 0161 786 1570.
+Salford Red Devils supporters can to purchase tickets for the showpiece event online, in person from the The Salford Stadium Ticket Office, or over the phone on 0161 786 1570.